nikitasingh06/mini-project-details/README.md

 pass 2
 pass 1 algorithm is used for creating symbol table,generating addresses,generating opcode. pass 2 algorithm is used for creating object program.
+We have to load our object program into memory. we are considering a relocatable object program.